arsh231321312/AI--Object-Detection/README.md

-Code needs trained model which is provided, need to change directory as it is set to my files name of window will need to be changed as it is set to my account made only for learning purposes - do not use for anything else
+Code needs trained model which is provided, need to change directory as it is set to my files name of window will need to be changed as it is set to my account made only for learning purposes - do not use for anything else may need more files, free feel to email me if it does not work - Arsh.singh.sandhu1@gmail.com